-• macaroni and cheese.
+- macaroni and cheese.

-• mexican and chinese foods. • personal hygiene items like toothbrushes, shampoo, conditioner and deodorant.
+- mexican and chinese foods.

+- personal hygiene items like toothbrushes, on Tuesdays and Thursdays.

-• cleaning items.
+cleaning items.

-Ms. Anderson said the pantry doesn't need any cake mixes, peanut and vegetables, however.
+Ms. Anderson said the pantry doesn't need any cake mixes, peanut butter, jelly or spaghetti sauce right now.
+It can always use canned fruits and vegetables, however.

 Anyone wanting to make a donation can bring it by between 9:30 a.m. and 1 p.m.
 Monday through Friday.
-There's a freezer for anyone who wants to donate meats.

-Anyone wanting to use the pantry can come between 9:30 a.m. and 1 p.m. on Tuesdays and Thursdays.
+Anyone wanting to use the pantry can come between 9:30 a.m. and 1 p.m.